What do we mean by Predatory Dumping?

 Predatory Dumping -Requirements for the Success

 The first and most important prerequisite for a company that relies on predatory dumping abroad is very deep pockets / financial strength.
-By this we mean that it must have enormous financial resources to support its dumping rate.
+By this, we mean that it must have enormous financial resources to support its dumping rate.
 Companies usually sell at their marginal cost or even sell at a price at which they cannot even cover their basic costs.
 To finance this loss for a longer period of time, the company should have sufficient financial resources and liquidity to be successful.

 The process of entering a foreign country and achieving the ultimate goal of becoming a monopoly there is very long and tedious.
-If funding is limited, the company will not be able to maintain its strategy of selling below its cost for long.
+If funding is limited, the company will be unable to maintain its strategy of selling below its cost for a long.
 In such a case, the entire exercise of predatory dumping will be useless.
 It will cause permanent damage to the reputation and goodwill of the company that relies on predatory dumping.
 Also not to mention the high financial losses that would be incurred by the company.

 Price elasticity of demand

-There should be a price elasticity in the demand for the products that the company intends to dispose of abroad.
+There should be a price elasticity in demand for the products that the company intends to dispose of abroad.
 This means that the demand for these products should respond to a change in the price of these products.
 As part of the strategy of predatory dumping, the company reduces the price of its products.
 This, of course, with the aim of quickly entering the foreign market.
 And thus gaining a considerable market share in a short period of time.
 Since the product has price elasticity in demand, a reduction in prices will inevitably lead to a positive reaction from customers.
-Demand for its products will soar and that of its competitors will fall.
+Demand for its products will soar, and that of its competitors will fall.

 Re-emergence of competition

 The competition already driven out of the market should not emerge as a challenger again after some time.
 Moreover, the product and the segment should be such that new entrants do not easily establish themselves in the same product line.
 In other words, there should be sufficient barriers to entry into the business segment.
 It can be either due to high investment requirements or due to country-specific political restrictions.
-In this case, the company that has entered the country through predatory dumping will not be able to establish itself as monopoly.
+In this case, the company that has entered the country through predatory dumping will not be able to establish itself as a monopoly.
 Moreover, in such a situation, it may not have the flexibility to raise product prices in the long term.
 This would deal a serious blow to its long-term plan to make profits abroad.

 Government and international trade regulations